german-readers

 If you enjoy a good detective series, this is a great reader for you.
 The page-turning story includes illustrations, exercises, on-demand translations and full vocabulary sections for tough words.

-The author implements the Approved Learning Automatic Remembering Method system, for repeating words in a systematic way and helping you learn quicker.
+The author implements the Approved Learning Automatic Remembering Method system, for systematically repeating words and helping you learn quicker.
 The reader comes with audio tracks for following along and hearing pronunciations.

 Each page is written in German, with the English translation on the facing page.
 There’s something about the facing page translations that makes learning less tedious.
 It probably has something to do with the fact that you don’t have to fumble around with the pages.